-- Modifications to any part of the air bag system could cause it to fail when you need it.
+Modifications to any part of the air bag system could cause it to fail when you need it.
 You could be injured if the air bag system is not there to protect you.
 Do not modify the components or wiring, including adding any kind of badges or stickers to the steering wheel hub trim cover or the upper right side of the instrument panel.
-Do not modify the front bumper, vehicle body structure, or add aftermarket side steps or running boards. - It is dangerous to try to repair any part of the air bag system yourself.
-Be sure to tell anyone who works on your vehicle that it has an air bag system.
+Do not modify the front bumper, vehicle body structure, or add aftermarket side steps or running boards.

-• Do not attempt to modify any part of your air bag system.
+- It is dangerous to try to repair any part of the air bag system yourself.
+Be sure to tell anyone who works on your vehicle that it has an air bag system. - Do not attempt to modify any part of your air bag system.
 The air bag may inflate accidentally or may not function properly if modifications are made.
 Take your vehicle to an authorized dealer for any air bag system service.
-If your seat, including your trim cover and cushion, needs to be serviced in any way (including removal or loosening/tightening of seat attachment bolts), take the vehicle to your authorized dealer.
-Only manufacturer approved seat accessories may be used.
-If it is necessary to modify the air bag system for persons with disabilities, contact your authorized dealer.
+If your seat, including your trim cover and cushion, needs to be serviced in any way (including removal or loosening/tightening of seat attachment bolts), take the vehicle to your ued) (Continued)